penrose/penrose/tutorial/tutorial.md

 # Installation
 We have a detailed wiki page on how to get Penrose up and running on your computer [here](https://github.com/penrose/penrose/wiki/Building-and-running). :partying_face: Come back when you are done.

-After following the Building & Running page, you should now have forked Penrose and have created a new folder in the `penrose/examples` path So you should have something like this.
+After following the Building & Running page, you should now have forked Penrose and have created a new folder in the `penrose/examples` path.
+So you should have something like this.

 ![initialize files](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/initializa_file.png)

-With the neccessary tools set up, we can finally start making Penrose programs that will produce beautiful visualizations.
-Before touching code, a basic understanding of a Penrose program will benefit you so you feel less overwhelmed.
+Before getting into the granularity of code, a basic understanding of a Penrose program will make you feel less overwhelmed.
 Learning a new environment can be intimidating, and we want to make it as smooth as possible.

 # How do we diagram by hand?
 Now, for a second, I want you to recall how you would normally diagram a concept using a pen or pencil.